Documentation Index

 import { openai } from "@ai-sdk/openai";

-import { generateObject } from "ai";
+import { generateObject, tool } from "ai";

 const loader = ApiLoader.local({ baseUrl: "http://localhost:9418" });

-const modelRegistry = new VercelAIModelRegistry()
+const modelRegistry = new VercelAIModelRegistry();

 const client = createAgentMarkClient<PromptTypes>({